Student Code of Conduct

 Procedures for Cases Adjudicated by a Student Conduct Board

-• Any respondent appearing before a student conduct board may challenge the presence of any member of the board for impartiality.
-Upon reviewing the details of the challenge, the director of Student Conduct or designee will either uphold the challenge and appoint an alternate student conduct board member, and arrange a new hearing time, or deny the challenge.
+• Any respondent appearing before a student conduct board may challenge the presence of any member of the board for Upon reviewing the details of the challenge, the Director of Student Conduct or designee will either uphold the challenge and appoint an alternate student conduct board member, and arrange a new hearing time, or deny the challenge.

 • A board member will withdraw from participating in any case in which the member is unable to be impartial and reach a fair and objective decision or for a conflict of interest.